naykel76/nbw_site/resources/views/docs/php/array.md

-array_diff_uassoc — Computes the difference of arrays with additional index check which is performed by a user supplied callback function array_diff_ukey — Computes the difference of arrays using a callback function on the keys for comparison array_diff — Computes the difference of arrays array_fill_keys — Fill an array with values, specifying keys array_fill — Fill an array with values array_filter — Filters elements of an array using a callback function array_flip — Exchanges all keys with their associated values in an array
+array_diff_uassoc — Computes the difference of arrays with additional index check which is performed by a user supplied callback function array_diff_ukey — Computes the difference of arrays using a callback function on the keys for comparison array_diff — Computes the difference of arrays array_fill — Fill an array with values array_filter — Filters elements of an array using a callback function array_flip — Exchanges all keys with their associated values in an array